daviddavini/progress/html-and-xhtml-the-definitive-guide.md

 Common Gateway Interface (CGI): An interface specification that enables web servers to execute an external program to process HTTP user requests.
 The external programs are called CGI scripts.
 URLs denote CGI scripts.
 CD-ROM: a read-only optical media format that uses CDs to store data.
 Maverick: A young cow or bull that has not been branded and is unclaimed or wild.

+meteoric: Flashing; transient and brilliant; like a meteor.
+intranet: A private network using the same software and protocols as the Internet.
+extranet: Network that uses the Internet to provide services but restricts access to members.

+The main benefits of HTML over existing Internet technologies were that it unified pictures, sounds and text into one documentand enabled hypertext linking, where documents reference other documents.
+Hypertext: Text displayed on a computer display with references to other text that the reader can immediately access.

+> less rummaging, more productive time online.

+netiquette: Internet etiquette, prohibiting such things as spam email, commonly upheld in the Internet's old times.